Girolamo Aleandro: Life

 In August 1524 Pope Clement VII appointed Aleandro the Archbishop of Brindisi, for which office he was ordained to the priesthood two months later.
 The pope then sent him as nuncio to the court of King Francis I of France.
 He was taken prisoner along with that monarch at the Battle of Pavia in 1525, and was released only on payment of a heavy ransom.
 He was subsequently employed on various papal missions, especially to Germany, but was unsuccessful in preventing the German princes from making a truce with the reformers, or in checking to any extent the progress of the reformers' doctrines.

 Aleandro was eventually consecrated a bishop on 28 February 1528 to fulfill the duties of his office.
 He was created a cardinal in pectore on 22 December 1536 by Pope Paul III (at the same time as Reginald Pole), which was published (i.e., publicly announced) only on 13 March 1538, at which time he was able to assume that office.
 He was given the rank of Cardinal Priest, with his titular church in Rome as San Ciriaco alle Terme Diocleziane, which was changed a week later to the Church of San Crisogono.

 Aleandro resigned as Archbishop of Brindisi on 30 January 1541.
 He died at Rome on 1 February 1542.
 His remains were initially buried in his titular church, but later were transferred to his hometown and re-buried there in the Church of San Niccolò.

 Writings

+Aleandro compiled a Lexicon Graeco-Latinum (1512) and an introductory Greek grammar, the Elementale introductorium in nominum et verborum declinationes Graecas (1509), and edited Greek texts by Isocrates, Plutarch, and Lucian (1509–1510).

-Aleandro compiled a Lexicon Graeco-Latinum (1512), and wrote Latin verse of considerable merit inserted in the Carmina Illustrium Poetarum Italiorum of Joannes Matthaeus Toscanus.
-The Vatican Library contains a volume of manuscript letters and other documents written by him in connection with his various missions against Luther.
-They were used by Pallavicino in his Istoria del Concilio Tridentino (i.
-23‑28), who gives a very partial account of the Worms conference.
+Some of his Latin verses were included in the Carmina Illustrium Poetarum Italiorum of Joannes Matthaeus Toscanus.
+The Vatican Library contains manuscript letters and other documents written by him in connection with his various missions against Luther, which are important sources for the Reformation and Counter-Reformation; they were used by (among others) the church historian Francesco Sforza Pallavicino in his history of the council of Trent.

-In popular culture

-Aleandro is depicted by Jonathan Firth in the 2003 film Luther as the main antagonist.
-In the film, his name is seen as Girolamo Aleander.